FabienPetitEconomics/thesis/README.md

 # Acknowledgments

 This template was copied and improved from [github.com/SCD-Aix-Marseille-Universite/latexamu](https://github.com/SCD-Aix-Marseille-Universite/latexamu) to fit AMSE students' needs.
-I am grateful to Julieta Peveri and Rosnel Sesssinou for their advice during the writing of this template.
+I thank Julieta Peveri and Rosnel Sesssinou for their advice while writing this template.
+I am grateful to Sarah Vincent for updating this template.